emberjs/rfcs/text/0000-custom-components.md

 components section).

-For documentation purposes, each Ember.js release will only document the latest component manager API.
-The documentation will also include the steps needed to upgrade, as well as a list of new capabilities added since the last version.
+For documentation purposes, each Ember.js release will only document the latest component manager API, along with the available optional capabilities for that realease.
+The documentation will also include the steps needed to upgrade from the previous version.
 Documentation for a specific version of the component manager API can be viewed from the versioned documentation site.

 # Drawbacks